codump/basic-express-ejs-with-api/README.md

 - helmet [https://www.npmjs.com/package/helmet](https://www.npmjs.com/package/helmet)
 - express-rate-limit [https://www.npmjs.com/package/express-rate-limit](https://www.npmjs.com/package/express-rate-limit)

-_*If you only want to use these core packages select the minimal branch.
-We choose to make the deluxe version on the main branch to give you the most goodies by default.
-And it might be helpful for the new kids on the block._
 ### Deluxe version, what packages does it use?
 - markdown-it [https://www.npmjs.com/package/markdown-it](https://www.npmjs.com/package/markdown-it)
 - highlight.js [https://www.npmjs.com/package/highlight.js](https://www.npmjs.com/package/highlight.js)